Stone And District Swimming Club

 Management of Club

-The Club is run according to a constitution that is approved by the ASA.
+The Club is run according to a constitution that is approved by Swim England.
 The committee is responsible for the management of the Club and is elected at the Annual General Meeting that is held in November each year.
 Parents are encouraged to be involved in the club in whatever capacity they wish and if they become members themselves they can attend the AGM and vote on the running of the Club.

 Please feel free to approach any committee members to ask questions or discuss issues of concern or if you wish to volunteer to help.